 Academic study is complemented by a number of extra-curricular enrichment opportunities, which aim to broaden and develop students’ knowledge and understanding of the subject in different contexts.
-Recent opportunities have included London theatre visits and Shakespeare workshops; an AS Language workshop that prepares students for their coursework assignment as well as visits to York University Library.
-In addition, we also welcome visiting speakers, such as BBFC (British Board of Film Classification) examiners, to provide Film Studies enrichment.
+Recent opportunities have included London theatre visits and Shakespeare workshops; an AS English Language workshop that prepares students for their coursework assignment as well as visits to York University Library.
+In addition, we also welcome visiting speakers to provide enrichment for our students.

 The following AS/A Levels are offered: